 So keep thе lines of communication ореn аnd lооk fоr thе gооd іn thіѕ whоlе new way оf lіfе thаt we саll fathering.

 In this post, we dove deep into the world of becoming a dad for the first time.

 When we first get the news we’re about to become a father for the 1st time our whole world changes.

 We develop fears and concerns that were never on our radar before.

 Your whole world is changing and about to change even more.
 Embrace it, don’t fight it and know your life is about to get a whole lot more rewarding.

 Support your wife throughout the process.
-Be patient, Listen Empathetically without the intent to “fix” her and know that your own needs just got shifted down on the priority list.
+Be patient, Listen Empathetically (click to read my article on how) without the intent to “fix” her and know that your own needs just got shifted down on the priority list.

 But that doesn’t mean your life is getting worse.
 Far from it, your life is about to take on a whole new meaning and purpose!